code31415926535/surreal-engine/Readme.md

 ## Usage

-Let's create the simplest scene possible: A folling box.
-Surreal Engine has a lot of systems out of the box, so this is fairly easy.
+Let's create the simplest scene possible: A falling box.
 We have to initialize the engine and then, using the entity creator, create two boxes: one for the ground, and one for the falling box.

 ```ts